HIV/AIDS And Substance Abuse And Addiction

 - Mouth ulcers

 If an individual is concerned that they may have been exposed to HIV, the best action to take is to get tested.
 Most HIV tests are able to detect antibodies, which are proteins the body makes as a reaction against the HIV infection.
-It may take a few weeks for your body to produce the antibodies that HIV tests detect.
-Most often, people are encouraged to test three months after possible infection to be certain of the results.
+It may take a few weeks for the body to produce the antibodies that HIV tests detect.
+Most often, people are encouraged to test 3 months after possible infection to be certain of the results.

-Treatment and HIV/AIDS
+Treatment And HIV/AIDS